pdee/pdee/README.md

 * Session mode
   Py-shell runs in session mode by default.
-Not to run in session mode, customize ‘py-session-p’ to nil.
-Or for current session call ‘py-toggle-session-p’.
+Not to run in session mode, customize `py-session-p' to nil.
+Or for current session call `py-toggle-session-p'.

 * Troubleshooting